joefraley/resume/readme.md

 ### Software Engineer |  [Idealist.org](http://www.idealist.org) (February 2016 - August 2016)

-- Rebuilt platform from a a `Python` backend and a `Backbone`, `vanilla JS`, `jQuery` site to a single-page web application using `React` and `Node`, with server-side rendering and other modern features.
+- Rebuilt platform from a `Python` backend and a `Backbone`, `vanilla JS`, `jQuery` site to a single-page web application using `React` and `Node`, with server-side rendering and other modern features.
 - Improved page load times by 5 seconds through major retooling of legacy build-process.
 From custom `Makefile`s, `bash` scripts and `Browserify` to `Webpack`.
 - Fixed bugs and built new pages and features for a fully responsive, highly optimized web site.
 - Collaborated in small teams and across teams using Agile methods and Kanban workflow.
 - Extensive pair-programming and code review.
 - Practiced TDD using test libraries like `Mocha` and `Jest`.